Skip to main content

 Time Commitment and Start/End Dates

-Fellows will need to commit 320 hours of work between June 1 and August 31, 2023.
+Fellows will need to commit to 320 hours of work between June 1 and August 30, 2025.
 Fellows may opt to work full time (40 hours per week) for eight weeks or choose to work an alternate schedule that spreads the hours out over additional weeks.
-Requests to take a break or reduced schedule for a couple of weeks to accommodate a vacation, GRE testing, or any other need will also be accommodated as possible.
-Actual start/end dates and schedules will be discussed and agreed upon during the selection process, but we do ask that you plan to spend a minimum of eight weeks with the organizations over the summer.
+Requests to adjust the schedule for a couple of weeks to accommodate a vacation, GRE testing, or any other need will also be accommodated as possible.
+Actual schedules will be discussed and agreed upon during the selection process, but fellows should plan to spend a minimum of eight weeks with the organizations over the summer and be available to start on or about June 1.

 Work Location